Petar Aleksić

-Petar Aleksić (born 2 November 1968) is a Bosnian-Swiss professional basketball coach and former player.
-He is the current head coach of Fribourg Olympic of the Swiss Basketball League (SBL).
+Petar Aleksić (born 2 November 1968) is a Bosnian–Swiss professional basketball coach and former basketball player.

-From 2013 until 2016, he coached Switzerland's national basketball team, which he led to a surprise victory over Russia at the 2015 EuroBasket qualification.
+Playing career

 As a professional player, he played in the Federal Republic of Yugoslavia, Hungary, Switzerland and Bosnia and Herzegovina.

+Coaching career

 After his retirement as a player he won the Basketball Bundesliga (BBL) as assistant coach of Alba Berlin.
 He also coached BBC Feldkirch Baskets in Austria and several Swiss teams as head coach.

+On June 25, 2024, he joined Iraklis of the Elite League Greece.

+Switzerland's national team

+From 2013 until 2016, he coached Switzerland's national basketball team, which he led to a surprise victory over Russia at the 2015 EuroBasket qualification.